Skip to main content

 Understanding Supervision

-Working with my supervisors: Your supervision team, with the support of the advisory committee, will guide and support you through all of the stages of candidature.
+Working with my supervisors: Your supervision team, with the support of the advisory committee, will guide and support you through all the stages of candidature.

 Resolving issues: You can expect guidance from your faculty and department throughout your candidature.
 If problems arise, the information on this page will help you to take a considered approach to manage any issues.